akilawelihinda/customers_transaction_system/README.md

-View Block List
+View Block List:
 You may view the block list to see which customers are currently on the block list.
 Go to the menu and click "View Block List".
 Then you will see the list of each customer's ID and reason why he/she was added onto the block list.

-Remove From Block List
+Remove From Block List:
 You may remove a customer from the block list in order to allow them to make transactions again.
 You may not remove a customer from the block list that is not already in the block list.
 To remove a customer from the block list, go to the menu and click "Remove From Block List".
 Then enter the ID of the customer that you want to remove